UpQuark/GeoNerves/README.md

 # GeoNerves
-GeoNerves is a (work-in-progress) C# library for bulk-GeoCoding text addresses using the U.S. Census bulk geocoding API documented here: https://geocoding.geo.census.gov/geocoder/Geocoding_Services_API.pdf
+GeoNerves is a C# library for bulk-GeoCoding text addresses using the U.S. Census bulk geocoding API documented here: https://geocoding.geo.census.gov/geocoder/Geocoding_Services_API.pdf

 ### What is GeoCoding